 Apprenticeship programs in Ontario are a skilled occupation training opportunity that blends on-the-job training and in-class instruction.
-There are 157 skilled occupations in which you can register as an apprentice with the Ministry of Advanced Education and Skills Development in Ontario.
+There are 157 skilled occupations in which you can register as an apprentice with the Ministry of Labour, Training and Skills Development in Ontario.
 These apprenticeship programs are in the motive power, industrial, construction and service sectors.
 Your apprenticeship program will begin with a registered training agreement with an employer/sponsor that qualifies to hire you.
-On average, apprentices will learn approximately 80% of their trade on the job and 20% at an approved college or training centre.
+On average, apprentices will learn approximately 80 percent of their trade on the job and 20 percent at an approved college or training centre.

 If you are a high school student, please inquire at your school’s guidance office about the Ontario Youth Apprenticeship Program (OYAP).